felx/nimbus-jose-jwt/README.txt

 * JCIP for concurrency annotations.

+* Apache Commons IO for retrieval of local and remote JWK sets.

+* Javax Mail for handling content type headers of retrieved remote JWK sets.

 * [optional] The BouncyCastle.org library, for AES/CBC and AES/GCM encryption.
+TODO

 For Maven add: